 Error: invalid webhook location

+Your webhook URL needs to be accessible from Mollie's point of view.
+This means that URL's like localhost will not be accepted.
 If you want to test webhooks locally, you should use a service like ngrok to make your local environment accessible from the internet.